David-WZhao/CausalARG/README.md

 3. Open the ipynb file “run.ipynb” in jupyter notebook, and execute all code blocks to derive prediction results.

 #### Using trained model
-In addtion, we also provide a Colab link(https://colab.research.google.com/drive/1lzLFccXoGSYej1iVb1Y3TGuGfvF-EDDi?usp=sharing) to use our pre-trained model online.
-Through this link, you can directly access the code we provide for calling our trained model.

-First, you need to download the `mode.pth` in our github link and upload it to colab as following picture.
+1. Open the Colab link we provided (https://colab.research.google.com/drive/1lzLFccXoGSYej1iVb1Y3TGuGfvF-EDDi?usp=sharing).
+2. Download the trained model in our github link, i.e. file "model.pth".
+3. Upload the "model.pth" to the file directory in Coalb file, as shown in the following pictures.

 ![image](https://github.com/David-WZhao/CausalARG/assets/31216817/a49bedb4-cd77-4ddc-9f40-e0bd5eccda19)

 ![image](https://github.com/David-WZhao/CausalARG/assets/31216817/09e746b2-35fa-4dcc-9555-dab12607722a)

-You can also open the `triained-model.ipynb` to use our trained model.
+4. After uploading the "model.pth", execute all code blocks in Colab file to derive prediction results

 ### The time of training